mikeraab/docker001/Participant-Guide.md

 Here is a synopsis of the steps in the above URL:

-Make a directory to store your Dockerfile:
+From your home directory, make a directory to store your Dockerfile:

 ```
+$ cd ~

 $ mkdir mydockerbuild
 ```